Esri/di-utility-network-export-subnetwork-by-rest/README.md

 # di-utility-network-export-subnetwork-by-rest

-Source: ArcGis Blog for Utility Network Export Subnetwork
+This repo is to provide a no-code solution for automating Exporting Subnetwork for a Utility Network dataset published on an ArcGIS Enterprise platform.

+Utility Networks that are stored in file geodatabase or mobile geodatabases are out of scope.

-This repo is for sharing the workspace published in this two-part blog in ArcGIS Blog.
-The blog was written by Jon De Rose and Renato Salvaleon.
+The original source of this no-code solution was first published in ArcGis Blog in these two-part blog written by Jon De Rose and Renato Salvaleon.
+Leveraging

-Leveraging Data for External Systems - Automating Export Subnetwork using Data Interoperability<br/>
+Data for External Systems - Automating Export Subnetwork using Data Interoperability<br/>
 [Part One ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability/)<br/>
 [Part Two ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability-part2/)<br/>

-This data interop workspace solution is also [available from part two of the blog](https://community.esri.com/t5/arcgis-utility-network-documents/sample-workbench-file-leveraging-data-for-external/ta-p/1053123). <br/>
+You can still find the data interop workspace solution is also [available from part two of the blog](https://community.esri.com/t5/arcgis-utility-network-documents/sample-workbench-file-leveraging-data-for-external/ta-p/1053123). <br/> or in the [UNv3 release page.]([url](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/releases/tag/v2.6.0)).

 ## Features